SEED TO CUP

 • HYBRIDS (Honey, Pulped-Natural, Semi-Washed):

 The fruit is run through a mill, removing the seed’s skin and pulp.
 The beans are then allowed to dry with varying portions of a membrane called “mucilage” intact.
 The result is coffee with a sweet and juicy body, gentle fruit notes, and a nice balanced acidity.
 The honey process has several degrees ranging from most mucilage to least: black honey, red honey, yellow honey.
-These terms and meanings differ from mill to mill - so check out our roaster's notes section of our offerings for all the details.
+These terms and meanings differ from mill to mill - so check out the Roaster's Notes section of our offerings for all the details.

-• WASHED (Wet): The fruit is run through a machine called a depulper to remove the skin and pulp and then the seeds are placed in a clean tank to be fermented and washed removing the mucilage from the coffee.
+• WASHED (Wet): To remove the skin and pulp, the fruit is run through a machine called a depulper.
+The seeds are then placed in a clean tank to be fermented and washed, removing the mucilage from the coffee.
 This preparation results in brighter coffee with a crisp, structured acidity and a silky body.
 Washed coffees present cups that are true representations of the origin.